Royal Thai Armed Forces: Conflicts

 The Royal Thai Armed Forces were involved in many conflicts throughout its history, including global, regional and internal conflicts.
 However, most these were within Southeast Asia.
-The only three foreign incursions into Thai territory were the Franco-Siamese War, the Japanese invasion of Thailand in December 1941, and in the 1980s with Vietnamese incursions into Thailand that led to several battles with the Thai Army.
+The only three foreign incursions into Thai territory were the Franco-Siamese conflict of 1893, the Japanese invasion of Thailand in December 1941, and in the 1980s with Vietnamese incursions into Thailand that led to several battles with the Thai Army.
 Operations on foreign territory were either territorial wars (such as the Laos Civil War) or conflicts mandated by the United Nations.

-Franco-Siamese War (1893)
+Franco-Siamese conflict (1893)

 With the rapid expansion of the French Empire into Indochina, conflicts necessarily occurred.
 War became inevitable when a French mission led by Auguste Pavie to King Chulalongkorn to try to bring Laos under French rule ended in failure.
 The French colonialists invaded Siam from the northeast and sent two warships to fight their way past the river forts and train their guns on the Grand Palace in Bangkok (the Paknam Incident).
 The French also declared a blockade around Bangkok, which almost brought them into conflict with the United Kingdom.
 Siam was forced to accept the French ultimatum and surrendered Laos to France, also allowing French troops to occupy the Thai province of Chantaburi for several decades.